 Why colour matching can be a disaster

 Lightening processes can fracture the colour pigment and can cause unwanted undertones.
-If you have reddish undertones these are called warm undertones while ash blonde undertones are cool.
-Sometimes if you lighten your hair you end up with orange hair, this is because you have warm undertones of red which can be cancelled out by using blue, or lightening further.
-If these are unwanted then they can be cancelled out by using opposite colours: either green or violet.
+Reddish undertones are described as ‘warm’ undertones and ash blonde caused by having ‘warm’ undertones of red; this can be cancelled out by using blue or by lightening further.
+Unwanted undertones can be cancelled out by using opposite colours: either green or violet.
 The final result will be a combination of your underlying pigment and the artificial colour.

 Temporary hair colouring: